Is a Vizsla the Right Dog Breed for You?

 While it is published in many articles that Vizsla’s can run over 40 mph, we have yet to see any documented proof of this claim.

-breed temperament conducted by the University of Pennsylvania, known as the C-BARQ, the Vizsla has been ranked 14th out of 124 dog breeds in terms of attention seeking and attachment behavior.
+In a massive, ongoing study of dog breed temperament conducted by the University of Pennsylvania, known as the C-BARQ, the Vizsla has been ranked 14th out of 124 dog breeds in terms of attention seeking and attachment behavior.
 This means that Vizslas absolutely adore attention from their owners and are prone to feelings of jealousy when attention is given to another dog or person.
 Their high ranking in this area further reinforces the reputation of Vizslas as “velcro dogs,” as they tend to form incredibly strong bonds with their human companions.

-Vizslas were found to rank very high (12th) in excitability among the 124 breeds studied.
+In this same research, Vizslas were found to rank very high (12th) in excitability among the 124 breeds studied.
 This means that this generally hyper breed may become extremely excited and energetic in various situations, such as when you grab the leash, when the doorbell rings, or even getting ready for a car ride.
 Additionally, Vizslas also ranked very high for their energy level, coming in at 27th out of the 124 breeds.
 This indicates that they have a significant amount of energy and require plenty of exercise and mental stimulation to keep them happy and balanced.

-in the creation of both the Weimaraner and German Shorthaired Pointer.
+It is said that the Vizsla was used in the creation of both the Weimaraner and German Shorthaired Pointer.
 According to a landmark Genomic Analyses of dog breed development, the Vizsla shares the most DNA with a common ancestor of the following dog breeds:

 German Wirehaired Pointer